OpenVoiceOS/ovos-docker/docs/getting-started/docker/plugins/microphone.md

 # Microphone plugins

-A microhpone plugin allows you to use a specific sound protocol in order to get voice samples from your Microphone.
-Depending the operating you are running on, you will have to choose the correct plugin.
+A microhpone plugin allows you to use a specific sound protocol in order to get voice samples from your microphone.
+Depending the operating system you are running on, you will have to choose the correct plugin.

 !!! note